 Back in the day, American Express more or less had the premium card market all to itself, with The Platinum Card® from American Express.
 Unfortunately for Amex — and fortunately for consumers — competition has really heated up.
-Several years ago we saw the introduction of the Chase Sapphire Reserve® Card (review), and more recently we saw the introduction of the Capital One Venture X Rewards Credit Card (review).
+Several years ago we saw the introduction of the Chase Sapphire Reserve® Card (review), and more recently we saw the introduction of the Capital One Venture X Rewards Credit Card (review) (Rates & Fees).

-Card issuers are constantly refreshing benefits, and in the summer of 2021 we saw Amex introduce some major changes to the Platinum Card, including a higher annual fee and new perks.
-I wanted to take a comprehensive look at all of the updated benefits of the Amex Platinum Card, and try my best to answer the question of whether the card is still worth it.
+In this post I wanted to take an updated look at the benefits and overall value proposition of the Amex Platinum Card, and do my best at answering the question of whether the card is still worth it.

 There are some cards out there that I think are “no brainers” for most consumers, though the Amex Platinum Card isn’t necessarily one of them.
-I do think it’s a fantastic card, but only if you use it correctly.
+I do think it’s a fantastic card, but only if you use it correctly, and are willing to put in the effort.
 It’s more niche than some other cards.